How to Pay Self-employment and FICA Tax

 To show you how employment and self-employed are considered for Social Security and Medicare taxes, here is the (vastly over-simplified) process for calculating self-employment tax on Schedule SE:

 Finally, the amount already paid from your employment is deducted from the total Social Security/Medicare tax owed.
-If there is anything left, it is due as self-employment tax, on your personal tax return.
+If there is anything left, it is due to self-employment tax, on your personal tax return.

 An Example of Self-employment Tax Calculation